-In other words, avatar can give your chatbot a human face.
+In other words, an avatar can give your chatbot a human face.
 Nevertheless, you must inform the user that he or she is talking to a robot.
-Avatars differ, and the decision is up to you whether you prefer an avatar of a man or woman, animal or simply of a robot.
+Avatars differ, and the decision is up to you whether you prefer an avatar of a man or woman, an animal, or simply of a robot.

 have the right to use them.